Table of Content

 - Daily Cleaning: Mild soap and water.
 Safe and simple for all faucets.

-- Tough Stains: Vinegar mix or a mineral-specific cleaner like CLR.
-Match it to your material.
+- Tough Stains: A vinegar mix or a commercial cleaner formulated for mineral deposits.
+Match the cleaner to your faucet’s material.

 - Delicate Finishes: Water only, or a manufacturer-approved cleaner.
 Less is more.